JaimieLD/portfolio/in_progress_documentation/sdlc.md

 * The following activities also have subprocesses under each of them, also captured in the Lucidchart version:
   * Adaptive Services Development
   * Discovery
+* This diagram represents the SDLC I developed for implementation within an organization that did not have any prior SDLC standard in place
+  * While this process is built on predefined standards for SDLC, it is tailored to the unique size, composition, and needs of the team that I implemented this for